Counties for Career Success

-NACo’s Counties for Career Success (C4CS) is an initiative that recognizes the role of counties in streamlining pathways to good jobs and supporting individuals on those learning journeys.
+NACo’s Counties for Career Success (C4CS) initiative recognizes the role of counties in streamlining pathways to good jobs and supporting individuals on those learning journeys.

 2023-2024 County Teams

-NACo is excited to announce the selected 2023-2024 Counties for Career Success cohort members.
-Over the next year, these teams will connect with national subject matter experts, visit successful programs in peer communities and develop an action plan that creates lasting impacts on their local education and employment landscapes.
+Teams in the selected 2023-2024 Counties for Career Success (C4CS) cohort connected with national subject matter experts, visited successful programs in peer communities and developed action plans that are creating lasting impacts on their local education and employment landscapes.

 Daniel Doerger